lxsllvn/spruceGBS/README.md

 ---
 # Objectives

 The goal is to produce more reliable estimates of genetic diversity and structure by systematically testing parameter choices and filters, with an emphasis on transparency and reproducibility.

-In addition, I am also using this project to explore ways to make the implementation of customized pipelines more accessible.
-This includes things like the statistical summaries used in the parameter sweep, the interpretable machine learning approach to variant filtration, and a set of scripts to make parsing the results from `ANGSD` in particular less angst-inducing.
 I have tried to write didactic READMEs, but this, in particular, is a work in progress.

+Additionally, I am using this project to explore ways to make the implementation of customized pipelines more accessible.
+This includes things like the statistical summaries used in the parameter sweep to make interpretation more scalable and less qualitative, the interpretable machine learning approach using gradient boosted decision trees for variant filtration, and scripts to make parsing the results from `ANGSD` in particular less angst-inducing.

 ---

+# A note on the reference assembly

+Most of the pipeline should be applicable to other datasets, but handling the size of the *P. abies* *v*.
+1.0 assembly requires some case-specific steps that would be unnecessary with, for example, a mammal.

+Reads were mapped to the full assembly to maximize the chance of detecting blah blah blah.
+Then, we progressively reduced the number of analyzed scaffolds, first during the [reduced reference preparation](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref) to a size manageable by [GATK's IndelRealigner](https://github.com/lxsllvn/spruceGBS/tree/main/04_realignment) (unfortunately deprecated in v.
+3.6) and more aggressively during the [ANGSD site discovery](https://github.com/lxsllvn/spruceGBS/tree/main/07_site_discovery).
+The [ANGSD parameter sweep](https://github.com/lxsllvn/spruceGBS/tree/main/05_angsd_param_sweep) was conducted over 100 Mbp from the longest scaffolds.

+Creating references for the ANGSD analyses was a three-step process (which we repeat for each of the three domains, or major *P. abies*-*obovata* lineages, covered by the dataset).
+For a smaller and/or more contiguous assembly, creating a special [experimental reference](https://github.com/lxsllvn/spruceGBS/tree/main/05_angsd_param_sweep#scaffold-selection) for the parameter sweep may be unnecessary and [site discovery](https://github.com/lxsllvn/spruceGBS/tree/main/07_site_discovery) could be carried out over the entire reference at once, rather than on 23 reference subsets.

+---

-# Contents
+# Pileline contents

 # [Step 1: initial pre-processing and alignment](https://github.com/lxsllvn/spruceGBS/tree/main/01_read_alignment)
   * [Read pre-processing and quality control](https://github.com/lxsllvn/spruceGBS/tree/main/01_read_alignment#read-pre-processing-and-quality-control)